 If your employer unjustly denies your claim, or its insurance carrier acts in bad faith by denying a valid claim, you have a right to request a hearing before the South Carolina Workers’ Compensation Commission.
 You should be aware that having a lawyer represent you before the Commission will greatly improve your chances of success.
 A lawyer may also work with your employer to reach a settlement, which would avoid the need for a hearing.

 South Carolina law expressly forbids employers from retaliating against injured workers who file claims for workers’ compensation benefits.
 This includes taking adverse employment actions, reducing pay, demoting employees, terminating injured workers or engaging in hostile or harassing conduct that makes continued employment impossible.

 Even if you were on the job, the party responsible for your injury may be someone other than your employer.
 For instance, if you were hurt in a car wreck on the job, and the other driver was at-fault, then you would still have a right to file a civil lawsuit against the at-fault driver to collect compensation from them (or their insurance company) as well.

 Our South Carolina Workers’ Compensation Attorneys Will Protect Your Rights

 Since 1968, Joye Law Firm has aggressively yet compassionately navigated the civil justice system for our clients, helping thousands of injured people throughout South Carolina.
-Our attorneys have more than 150 years of combined legal experience, so you can trust that we have the resources and skills necessary to take your case from start to finish.
+Our attorneys have nearly 250 years of combined legal experience, so you can trust that we have the resources and skills necessary to take your case from start to finish.
 If you feel your rights as a worker have been violated, contact us today to schedule a private free consultation at one of our four convenient locations throughout the state.